Who Will Make Room for the Intersexed?

 The damaging physical and psychological effects of genital reconstruction surgery are identical to the effects of ritual female circumcision.
 In both cases, the surgery may result in pain, scarring, and the inability to achieve orgasm.246 Congressional findings that females should not be subjected to the loss of any part of their genitalia for cultural reasons is directly applicable tointersexed children.

-The Act indicates that parents do not have the right to give consent to nonessential genital surgery and doctors do not have the right to perform such surgery even if it will make the children assimilate with their ethnic and religious community.247 The statute only applies to female children.248 If taken as such, the statute may violate equal protection.249 However, the Act does not define "female" by genetic make-up or external characteristics.
-Arguably, most intersexed children fall under one definition of "female" or another.
+The Act indicates that parents do not have the right to give consent to nonessential genital surgery and doctors do not have the right to perform such surgery even if it will make the children assimilate with their ethnic and religious community.247 The statute only applies to female children.248 If taken as such, the statute may violate equal protection.249 However, the Act does not define female by genetic make-up or external characteristics.
+Arguably, most intersexed children fall under one definition of female or another.
 Thus, intersexed children who have their clitoris reduced or other genital parts removed seem to have a strong claim ofassault under the Female Genital Mutilation Act.

-5. Sexual Diversity and the International Community
+V. Sexual Diversity and the International Community

 The United States should consider international standards for the treatment of children when considering the legality of genital reconstruction surgery.
 One of the main standards by which to judge the international consensus on children's rights is the Convention on the Rights of the Child.250 The United States was one of only two United Nations member countries that did not sign the Convention on the Rights of the Child.251 Despite the fact that the United States has not signed the Convention, it is an internationally accepted standard that should be considered byU.S. healthcare practitioners.